emdupre/core-git-course/_episodes/02-history.md

 - date
 - your commit message

-Git automatically assigns an identifier (e.g. 4dd7f5) to each commit made to the repository
+git automatically assigns an identifier (e.g. 4dd7f5) to each commit made to the repository
 --- we refer to this as *COMMITID* in the code blocks below.
 In order to see the changes made between any earlier commit and our